 - Cilantro Lime Sweet Potato Salad: Super simple gluten-free, vegan roasted sweet potato salad with cilantro, red onions, and lime.
 May be served warm or cold and ready in just 30 minutes.

-If you make these roasted vegetable tacos with salsa verde and mashed avocado I’d love your feedback.
+If you make these roasted vegetable tacos with mashed avocado and salsa verde I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 1 pound tomatillos, husked